mohfujulm/WanderLog/readme.txt

 1. Create a Google Cloud project, enable the Photos Library API, and configure an OAuth client of type "Web application" with the redirect URI `http://localhost:5000/auth/google/callback` (for production deployments, register the appropriate HTTPS domain instead).
 2. Set the ``GOOGLE_PHOTOS_CLIENT_ID`` and ``GOOGLE_PHOTOS_CLIENT_SECRET`` environment variables before starting WanderLog so the "Sign in with Google" button is enabled in the Settings menu.
 Launch the app (`python run.py`) and click the button to begin the consent flow.
-3. After you approve access on Google's consent screen, WanderLog stores the refresh token automatically (by default under ``instance/google_photos_tokens.json``) and shows you the raw payload for reference.
+3. After you approve access on Google's consent screen, WanderLog stores the refresh token automatically (by default under ``instance/google_photos_tokens.json`` or, if that directory is not writable, in a per-user config folder such as ``~/.config/wanderlog/google_photos_tokens.json``) and shows you the raw payload for reference.
 You do not need to edit your environment.
 4. Restart WanderLog with the client ID/secret still in place (and optionally configure ``GOOGLE_PHOTOS_SHARED_ALBUM_ID`` to point at a single shared album).
 The server will reuse the saved refresh token whenever it needs a new access token.

 You can still run the standalone helper script (``python -m app.scripts.google_photos_oauth``) if you prefer completing the consent flow outside the UI; both approaches populate the same token store.
 Override ``GOOGLE_PHOTOS_TOKEN_STORE_PATH`` to customise the storage location.